Promist-Moon/tp/docs/UserGuide.md

 Some example commands you can try:
 * `list` : Lists all student contacts.

-* `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney` : Adds a student named `John Doe` to the student list.
+* `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney` : Adds a student named `John Doe` to the contact list.

 * `delete 3` : Deletes the 3rd student shown in the current list.